 I posted my first audio podcast in 2005, from my hotel room in Sydney.
 It was all about the city (https://tips4travellers.libsyn.com/podcast3-mp3 ).
 My first YouTube video came on 24 June 2006 (a video tour of a guest house we were staying in, in Cape Town https://youtu.be/Wc4qTwI8rUg ).

-My second video was about a Cunard Queen Mary 2 Queens Grill cabin (https://youtu.be/58IuFxpSbqU), and it was this that started my journey.
+The second video I posted was about a Cunard Queen Mary 2 Queens Grill cabin (https://youtu.be/58IuFxpSbqU), and it was this that started my journey.
 A journey that would eventually turn a hobby into a career.

 I stumbled across cruising by accident.
 But it changed everything.

 I came back and immediately booked Mark and I on a taster cruise.
-I had to sell the idea to him, and from there, my cruising journey and obsession grew.
+My mission then was to sell the idea to him, and from there, my cruising journey and obsession grew.

 The videos I posted over the years about my cruise adventures became the ones that people were most interested in on YouTube.
 It got me thinking maybe this little hobby could be so much more.